seek-oss/logger/README.md

 - All strings that are longer than 512 will be trimmed.
 - All buffers will be substituted with their string representations, eg. "Buffer(123)".

-All Bearer tokens (regardless of their placement in the log object) will be redacted by the logger-js itself.
+All Bearer tokens (regardless of their placement in the log object) will be redacted by the logger itself.

 As trimming operations are not cheap please make sure your application logs only meaningful data which does not contain Buffers, deeply nested objects, large arrays or other large entities, because it might lead to significant performance issues of your application.